longwuyuan/jenkins-inbound-agent-with-podman/README.md

-# jenkins-jnlp-agent-podman
+# jenkins-inbound-agent-with-podman
-- Jenkins JNLP agent docker image
+- Jenkins agent image based on jenkins/inbound-agent but with podman installed on top
-- with podman
-- for use in podtemplate, in a jenkins pipeline, while running the agent as a pod, on kubernetes
-# Pull the docker image from ghcr.io
-docker pull ghcr.io/longwuyuan/jenkins-jnlp-agent-podman/jenkins-jnlp-agent-podman:main
-# Use as base image in Dockerfile:
-FROM ghcr.io/longwuyuan/jenkins-jnlp-agent-podman/jenkins-jnlp-agent-podman:main